cose-wg/cose-spec/draft-schaad-cose.md

 ~~~~

 The keys in the COSE_Sign map are keyed by the values in {{TOP-Level-Keys}}.
 While other keys can be present in the
 map, it is not generally a recommended practice.
 The other keys can be either of integer or string type, use of other types is strongly discouraged.
-See the note in {{CBOR-Canonical} about options for allowing or disallowing other keys.
+See the note in {{CBOR-Canonical}} about options for allowing or disallowing other keys.

-The fields is the structure have the following semantics:
+The fields in the structure have the following semantics:

+{:br}
 protected
 : contains attributes about the payload which are to be protected by the signature.
   An example of such an attribute would be the content type ('cty') attribute.